If you click on links we provide, we may receive compensation.

 French Curl Braids

-French curl braids are one of the most popular iterations lately. "[The style] combines both braids and curls," Sims says.
-"Essentially, the hair is braided at the root, and the braids release into curls at about shoulder length.
-For this look, you would typically use French curl synthetic hair."
+French curl braids are one of the most popular iterations of box braids. "[The style] combines both braids and curls," Sims says.
+"Essentially, the hair is braided at the root, and the braids release into [loose] curls at about shoulder length."
+For this look, Sims recommends using synthetic hair to achieve French curls at the ends.

 Stitch Braids